Sayan-Maity/InstaCart/README.md

 ## Features

-- Allow the user to create the new tasks
+- Allow the user to create the new tasks.
 - Allow user to drag and drop their tasks to the respective working coloums

 ## Built with